 3rd ed.
 Baltimore: Williams&Wilkins; 1996:46-60.

-Citation from a book which has authors and editors more than one should contain notably the author names of
+Citation from a book which has authors and editors more than one should contain notably the author names of the chapter;

 Schulz JE, Parran T Jr. Principles of identification and intervention.
 In: Graham AW, Shultz TK, eds.
 Principles of Addicton Medicine.

 3rd ed.
 Baltimore: Williams&Wilkins; 1998:1-10.

 Kılıç C. General Health Survey: A Study of Reliability and Validity.